-Additional stock of cleaning products has been ordered in anticipation of full reopening.

-Arrangements for cleaning an area after an individual with suspected or confirmed COVID-19 has left the building will be as follows -

-- Cleaning with a regular/stock disinfectant product will reduce the risk of indirect infection transmission. - Cleaning staff will wear disposable gloves and aprons. - All surfaces that a symptomatic individual has come into contact with will be washed using warm soapy water and a disposable cloth, followed by disinfecting the surfaces with stock disinfectant cleaner. - Particular attention will be paid to frequently touched surfaces such as door handles, banisters, chairs, keyboard, telephone, sanitary fittings in toilet areas etc. Disposable cloths or paper roll and disposable mop heads will be used to clean all hard surfaces. - Care will be taken to avoid splashes and spray when cleaning. - Communal areas where a symptomatic individual has passed through and spent minimal time, such as corridors, but which are not visibly contaminated with body fluids, can be cleaned thoroughly as normal. - If an area or object has been contaminated with visible bodily fluids, PPE will be used to cover the eyes, mouth and nose, in addition to wearing gloves and an apron.
+Increased risk of infection and transmission COSHH assessments have been accessed for all cleaning products and of COV-19 as the number of staff and suitability has been established. students attending school increases.
+Additional stock of cleaning products has been ordered in anticipation of Indirect transmission is from touching reopening. contaminated surfaces.
+Arrangements for cleaning an area after an individual with suspected or The risk of infection depends on a number of confirmed COVID-19 has left the building will be as follows - factors, including: - The type of surfaces contaminated - The amount of virus shed - Cleaning with a regular/stock disinfectant product will reduce the risk o from the individual The time the individual indirect infection transmission. spent in the setting The time since the Classing staff will use a dimensible slaves and support individual was last in the setting. - Cleaning staff will wear disposable gloves and aprons.
+The infection risk from COVID-19 following - All surfaces that a symptomatic individual has come into contact with w contamination of a setting decreases over washed using warm soapy water and a disposable cloth, followed by time.
+It is not yet clear at what point there is no risk.
+However, studies of other viruses in disinfecting the surfaces with stock disinfectant cleaner. the same family suggest that, in most Device the extension will be used as for example, the device service of circumstances, the risk is likely to be reduced - Particular attention will be paid to frequently touched surfaces such as significantly after 72 hours. handles, banisters, chairs, keyboard, telephone, sanitary fittings in toilet etc. Disposable cloths or paper roll and disposable mop heads will be use clean all hard surfaces. - Care will be taken to avoid splashes and spray when cleaning.
+Communal areas where a symptometric individual has passed through a - Communal areas where a symptomatic individual has passed through a spent minimal time, such as corridors, but which are not visibly contamin with body fluids, can be cleaned thoroughly as normal. - If an area or object has been contaminated with visible bodily fluids, PP be used to cover the eyes, mouth and nose, in addition to wearing gloves an apron.
 Cleaning staff will be trained to apply a face mask correctly.
-Any items that are heavily contaminated with body fluids and cannot be cleaned by washing will be disposed of. - Cleaning staff will wash their hands with soap and water for at least 20 seconds once the area is cleaned, after removing PPE.
+An items that are heavily contaminated with body fluids and cannot be clear washing will be disposed of. - Cleaning staff will wash their hands with soap and water for at least 20 seconds once the area is cleaned, after removing PPE.